appmdev/reward_collision_plugin_ros2/README.md

 /rosout
 ```

-### The /reward topic will publish as string "Reward: 10.00000; Collided: human2"
+### The /reward topic will publish as float "10.00"

 # Customise to your object and plugin